Attachment Disorder In Adults

 What is attachment disorder?

-Attachment disorders are conditions diagnosed in children as young as or younger than five.
+Attachment disorders are mental health conditions diagnosed in children as young as or younger than five.
 They can result from severe neglect, abuse, or other childhood trauma that may impact a child's ability to feel secure or form a secure attachment.
 The two attachment disorders children can be diagnosed with include the following:

 • Post-traumatic stress disorder (PTSD)